-Ankle injury claims * arise in cases where a person suffers an injury to the ankle as a result of the negligence of another person.
-Ankle injuries * are very common, which is not surprising given that the ankle deals with the weight of our bodies as we walk.
-Injuries to the ankle can caused because of the actions/inactions of another person may lead to a personal injury claim *.
-These injuries can affect a person’s everyday life.
-Many of those who have been injured may be unable to work or carry out simple everyday tasks as a result.
+Ankle injury claims * arise in cases where a person suffers an injury to the ankle.
+Injury * can be a result of the negligence of another person.
+Ankle injuries * are very common.
+This is not surprising given that our ankles deal with the weight of our bodies as we walk.
+Therefore ankle injuries * can affect a person’s everyday life.
+The actions/inactions of another person may lead to a personal injury claim *.
+Therefore, those who have been injured may be unable to work or carry out simple everyday tasks as a result.

-The most common form of workplace accidents * that may result in an ankle injury * are slip and fall accidents *.
-These injuries generally occur due to a hazardous working environment or cases where a person trips over something left in their walk way that shouldn’t have been there.
-In these case, a person’s mobility is reduced and this may affect their ability to work or even carry out daily activities.
-Certain industries may be more at risk from these accidents, for example, in construction, mechanics, retail workers and hospital workers.
+Slip and fall accidents * are the most common form of workplace accidents * that result in an ankle injury *.
+These injuries generally occur due to a hazardous working environment.
+They also occur in cases where a person trips over something that has obstructed them.
+In cases, a person’s mobility is reduced.
+As a result this may affect their ability to work or even carry out daily activities.
+Certain industries may be more at risk from these accidents.
+An example of these includes construction, mechanic, retail and hospital workers.
 Other causes of work related ankle injuries are:

 - Fall from a height *

 - Ladder accidents *